edge-servers/immunity-config/README.rst

 overwritten by the controller.

 These settings are called "unmanaged", in the sense that they are not managed remotely.
-In the default configuration of *openwisp_config* there are no unmanaged settings.
+In the default configuration of *immunity_config* there are no unmanaged settings.

 Example unmanaged settings::